AkshayJ0shi/steam_anomaly_detection_capstone/src/README.md

 *Minimum price threshold: the minimum price of an item is $0.03. $0.01 goes to the developers, $0.01 goes to the publisher, and $0.01 goes to the seller.
 If an item sells for the minimum price, the price cannot fall, and negative anomalies would not appear, so I disregard these items.

+And just as a note: I set up a new environment for my capstone project when I installed the auto-arima and anomaly detection packages.
+I also made this src folder a Python package and added it to that environment.